cps-org/cps/schema.rst

 - Unless otherwise specified, a relative file path appearing in a CPS shall be interpreted relative to the ``.cps`` file.

 - Unless otherwise specified, unrecognized attributes shall be ignored.
 This makes it easier for tools to add tool-specific extensions.
-(It is *strongly* recommended that the names of any such attributes start with ``X-<tool>-`` (where ``<tool>`` is the name of the tool which introduced the extension) in order to reduce the chance of conflicts with newer versions of the CPS.)
+(It is *strongly* recommended that the names of any such attributes start with ``X-<tool>-``, where ``<tool>`` is the name of the tool which introduced the extension, in order to reduce the chance of conflicts with newer versions of the CPS.)

 - The term "CABI", as used throughout, refers to (typically C/C++/Fortran) code compiled to the machine's native instruction set and using the platform's usual format for such binaries (ELF, PE32, etc.).